Accelerating Professional Development

 Azusa Pacific’s Postprofessional Clinical Fellowship in Movement and Performance provides clinical training to accelerate the professional development of physical therapists, helping you become a highly skilled provider of patient care who is a resource for those you serve, as well as competent consumers of and contributors to the scientific literature.

-The movement science fellowship is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) recognized by the American Physical Therapy Association (APTA) as a postprofessional fellowship program for physical therapists.
+The movement system fellowship is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) recognized by the American Physical Therapy Association (APTA) as a postprofessional fellowship program for physical therapists.
+This program is not accredited by CAPTE.

 Help Restore and Improve Motion